infinus-electronics/hackathon-mumtec/README.md

 2. The iframe in chatbot is not working due to extra "public" word in the url.
 We tackled the problem by changing the root directory.

-3. Template is too complicated and some of the routes are wrongly connected.
-Hence, we basically create new blade.php files and start from scratch
+3. Template is not fully up to date, and some of the routes are wrongly connected.
+Hence, we basically had to reverse engineer everything and write a lot of stuff from scratch.
+That was difficult since it's the first time we are working with Blade.

+4. Getting the javascript for the kanban page proved to be challenging, due to complete lack of prior experience and several differences between scripts from jsdelivr and Cloudflare.

 ## **What is next for ASS:**